Bachelor of Pharmacy: Hong Kong

 In Hong Kong, a Bachelor of Pharmacy degree is offered by the Chinese University of Hong Kong (CUHK) under the Faculty of Medicine.
-The CUHK Bachelor of Pharmacy program started in 1992 and had been the only pharmacy degree program available in Hong Kong until 2009.
-It aims to train graduates to function independently as professional healthcare providers who, as part of the healthcare team, can provide first-class pharmaceutical and health-related care for the health of Hong Kong citizens.

-The Bachelor of Pharmacy (BPharm) degree is awarded upon satisfactory completion of at least three to four years of full-time study.
-To be considered for registration as a practising pharmacist in Hong Kong by the Pharmacy and Poisons Board, graduates must complete an additional year of pre-registration training, as required by the Board.

-Starting from 2009, the University of Hong Kong (HKU) has also implemented the Bachelor of Pharmacy program under the Li Ka Shing Faculty of Medicine.
+The CUHK Bachelor of Pharmacy program started in 1992 and was the only pharmacy degree program available in Hong Kong until 2009.
+The degree is awarded upon satisfactory completion of at least three to four years of full-time study.
+To be considered for registration as a practicing pharmacist in Hong Kong by the Pharmacy and Poisons Board, graduates must complete an additional year of pre-registration training.
+In 2009, the University of Hong Kong (HKU) implemented a Bachelor of Pharmacy program under the Li Ka Shing Faculty of Medicine.